pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit add-while-loop-condition-line >}}

 And then we need to move the code to ask the question so that it's "inside" the `while` loop.
+This is the same as how, in Scratch, you put blocks inside the `repeat` block.

-The following change looks fiddly, but all that's happening is that the code moves across to the right by one indentation level.
+The following change looks fiddly, but all that's happening is that the code moves across to the right by four spaces.
 You can do this in the editor by highlighting the code, and pressing the `TAB` key.

 {{< commit indent-what-is-now-while-loop-body >}}